 Be aware that douching may cause vaginal infections.
 Do consult your doctor before using a douche.

-Take a supplement: To complement your dietary efforts, a supplement can further stimulate a more alkaline environment.
+Take a supplement: A supplement can help create a more alkaline environment.
 Try for instance AlkaZone, available in multiple package sizes from Amazon.com.

 Men: Keep cool and drink coffee

 To increase your chances of getting pregnant with a boy, Shettles recommends that the male partner try to keep his testicles cool.
 Again, a lower scrotal temperature is good for sperm in general, but male sperm will get a greater benefit than the more resistant female sperm.

 Use boxer shorts instead of briefs, avoid tight clothing in general, and avoid hot baths, saunas and heated car seats.

 Dr. Shettles also believed that a couple cups of coffee (or another caffeinated drink) 15 to 30 minutes before intercourse would give both male and female sperm an extra boost, but that male sperm would be most favored.
 Worth trying.